Changes to Whakatāne Obstetrics and Gynaecology Service | Te Whatu Ora | Health New Zealand | Hauora a Toi Bay of Plenty

 Gynaecology

 Most gynaecological care will be moved to Tauranga Hospital except for day case surgery and some outpatient clinics.
-Specialists will visit from Tauranga to Whakatāne to run some of the Gynae outpatient clinics and perform some day case surgery.
-More complex surgery or intervention will need to be carried out at Tauranga Hospital and transport and accommodation may be provided.
+Specialists will visit from Tauranga to Whakatāne to run some of the Gynaecology outpatient clinics and perform some day case surgery.
+More-complex surgery or intervention will need to be carried out at Tauranga Hospital and transport and accommodation may be provided.

 Local emergency, medical and surgical team will provide urgent care for emergency presentations and will stabilise a patient with a gynecology emergency prior to any transfer for specialist care.